kitschpatrol/mdat/packages/mdat/readme.md

 ## Acknowledgments

-- The [unified](https://unifiedjs.com), [remark](https://remark.js.org), and [unist](https://github.com/syntax-tree/unist) / [mdast](https://github.com/syntax-tree/mdast) ecosystem is powerful and well-architected. `mdat` relies on it to do the the heavy lifting in of parsing, transforming, and restoring the Markdown to string form.
+- The [unified](https://unifiedjs.com), [remark](https://remark.js.org), and [unist](https://github.com/syntax-tree/unist) / [mdast](https://github.com/syntax-tree/mdast) ecosystem is powerful and well-architected.
+MDAT relies on it to do the the heavy lifting in of parsing, transforming, and restoring the Markdown to string form.

 - Richard Litt's [Standard Readme](https://github.com/RichardLitt/standard-readme) specification inspired some of the templates available in `mdat readme init`.